Easy Ayurveda Video Classes

 Tinnitus, neuropathy – Brahmi is a very good nerve tonic.

-Speech problems in children – Brahmi promotes brain growth and improves co ordination between limbs, tongue and brain.
+Speech problems in children – Brahmi promotes brain growth and improves coordination between limbs, tongue and brain.

 Hypertension – Bacopa is very useful in high BP.
 It controls stress and anxiety.
-It is also a very good anti oxidant.
+It is also a very good antioxidant.
 Hence, it protects nerves, heart and blood vessels.

 Bramhi for Obsessive Compulsive Disorder –

 For all psychiatric disorders like MDP, OCD, depression etc, Brahmi is useful.
 But if the disease is there for a very long time or if the symptoms are very severe, then this one alone might not be effective enough.
-It might be required to make combination with other herbs such as Vacha, Shankhapushpi, etc.
+It might be required to make combinations with other herbs such as Vacha, Shankhapushpi, etc.

-A randomized controlled clinical trials review was conducted in Centre for Human Psychopharmacology, Faculty of Life and Social Sciences, Swinburne University of Technology, Hawthorn, Australia.
+A randomized controlled clinical trials review was conducted in the Centre for Human Psychopharmacology, Faculty of Life and Social Sciences, Swinburne University of Technology, Hawthorn, Australia.
 The evaluation was done on cognitive-enhancing effects of Bacopa monnieri.
-The study concluded that there is some evidence to prove that Bacopa is efficient in this regard. (research)
+The study concluded that there is some evidence to prove that Bacopa is efficient in this regard.

-Benefits
+Traditional Benefits

 Brahmi Benefits as per Ayurveda –